leonardosos/3D_Printer_Lab/fan_controller/README.md

    - If `type` is `"solved"`, emergency state is cleared and normal operation resumes.

 2. **Status Only**:
-   - Speed is calculated from severity: `value * 10`, clamped between 0–100.
+   - Speed is calculated from severity: `heatLevel * 10`, clamped between 0–100.

 3. **No Input**:
    - No speed update is published.